 The Total Sales Forecast

-Total sales in April are projected to reach 1,366,600 units, a 3.5% decrease compared with April 2018 (all results are selling day adjusted).
-The seasonally adjusted annualized rate (SAAR) for total sales is expected to be 16.9 million units, down 0.4 million from a year ago.
+Total sales in September are projected to reach 1,244,000 units, a 13.3% decrease compared with September 2018.
+Adjusting the results for two fewer selling days results in a decline of 5.8%.
+The seasonally adjusted annualized rate (SAAR) for total sales, which normalizes sales for the exclusion of the Labor Day holiday and one fewer weekend this year, is expected to be 16.8 million units.
+This is down 500,000 units from a year ago.

 Thomas King, Senior Vice President of the Data and Analytics Division at J.D.
 Power: